History of paper: Techniques

 During the Shang (1600–1050 BC) and Zhou (1050–256 BC) dynasties of ancient China, documents were ordinarily written on bone or bamboo (on tablets or on bamboo strips sewn and rolled together into scrolls), making them very heavy, awkward to use, and hard to transport.
 The light material of silk was sometimes used as a recording medium, but was normally too expensive to consider.
 The Han dynasty Chinese court official Cai Lun (c.
-50–121 AD) is credited as the inventor of a method of papermaking (inspired by wasps and bees) using rags and other plant fibers in 105 AD.
+50–121 CE) is credited as the inventor of a method of papermaking (inspired by wasps and bees) using rags and other plant fibers in 105 CE.
 However, the discovery of specimens bearing written Chinese characters in 2006 at Fangmatan in north-east China's Gansu Province suggests that paper was in use by the ancient Chinese military more than 100 years before Cai, in 8 BC, and possibly much earlier as the map fragment found at the Fangmatan tomb site dates from the early 2nd century BC.
 It therefore would appear that "Cai Lun's contribution was to improve this skill systematically and scientifically, fix a recipe for papermaking".

 Cai Lun's biography in the Twenty-Four Histories says:

 In ancient times writings and inscriptions were generally made on tablets of bamboo or on pieces of silk called chih.
 But silk being costly and bamboos heavy they were not convenient to use.
 Tshai Lun then initiated the idea of making paper from the bark of trees, remnants of hemp, rags of cloth and fishing nets.
-He submitted the process to the emperor in the first year of Yuan-Hsing (105 AD) and received praise for his ability.
+He submitted the process to the emperor in the first year of Yuan-Hsing (105 CE) and received praise for his ability.
 From this time, paper has been in use everywhere and is universally called the paper of Marquis Tshai.